 The primary source of state aid for the Town is Cherry Sheet revenues.
 This consists of local aid and specific reimbursements and distributions such as aid to public libraries, veterans' benefits, state-owned land, charter school tuition and a number of other items.
-The Governor has not released her FY26 budget numbers and therefore, the Town is budgeting based on prior year increases (3.0% in Unrestricted Aid; 1.8% Chapter 70).
+The state budget has not been finalized.
+However, the Governor released her budget proposal, which has Unrestricted Aid at an 11-year low of only a 2.2% increase (exclusive of the level-funding of all state aid during the COVID-19 pandemic) and an increase of only 2.7% in Chapter 70 Education funds.